unthread-io/sequelize-cursor-pagination/README.md

 Note also that this library will allow you to order on columns of included models as well as on functions (by referencing the alias in the `order`).
-In order to get the full benefits of keyset pagination, you should create indexes on any columns or combination of columns you plan or ordering on.
+In order to get the full benefits of cursor pagination, you should create indexes on any columns or combination of columns you plan or ordering on.

 ## Limitations